-SOK Marketler has added internet services, which has become the basic needs of homes, to its products and services portfolio. ŞOK NET was launched on August 18, 2021 in thousands of ŞOK stores in 81 provinces of Turkey as a monthly internet package without limit and commitment.
-The affordable priced home internet, ŞOK NET, provides internet connection up to a rate of 16 Mbps.
+SOK Marketler has added internet services, which has become the basic needs of homes, to its products and services portfolio.
+SOK NET is offered since 2021 in SOK stores in 81 provinces of Turkey as a monthly internet package without limit and commitment.
+The affordable priced home internet SOK NET provides internet connection up to a rate of 16 Mbps ADSL, 35 Mbps, and 100 Mbps Fiber.
 Customers can easily apply to SOK NET at the stores with a mobile phone number.